Miss Universe Nepal 2025: List of Contestants

 The episodes served as fast-tracks for direct placement at finale, with no elimination of contestants till finale.

+All the Top 5 contestants of Episode 2 were advanced to finale by winning other episodes or merit; so the 6th position holder was advanced to Finals Top 10.

 All the candidates got fair chance of winning Episode 1 with no Top 5 announcement.

 Episode 6 was entertainment based and not fast-track challenge.